matthew-brett/greater-data-science/greater_data.md

 school how to understand computers and program them, where the "Pi" is an explicit reference to Python, the main language used for coding on these machines.
-The current edition of the official "Raspberry Pi User Guide" has an Introduction starting with a section "Programming is Fun!", but chapter 3 of 16 is "Linux System Administration" and has sections on "File System Layout" and "Managing Software at the Command Line" [^rpi-user-guide].
+The current edition of the official "Raspberry Pi User Guide" has an introduction starting with a section "Programming is Fun!", but chapter 3 (of 16) is "Linux System Administration" and has sections on "File System Layout" and "Managing Software at the Command Line" [^rpi-user-guide].

 [^bbc-curriculum]: <http://www.bbc.co.uk/news/education-23222068>